Bus Accident Injuries

 Bus accidents can be traumatic for everyone involved, causing harm to those inside or outside of the bus.
 Injuries caused by bus accidents can range from minor to severe—but even seemingly mild injuries can require some form of medical care.
 Your bus accident injuries may leave you with extra medical expenses and affect your ability to work.
 And because you rely on your paycheck to support yourself and your family, the financial and emotional hardship can be overwhelming.

 If you or a loved one were harmed in a bus accident, you need an experienced attorney who understands both traffic laws and the complexities of bus accident litigation.
-Our Rhode Island and Massachusetts bus accident lawyers at Bottaro Law want to help.
+Our Rhode Island and Massachusetts bus accident lawyers at the Bottaro Law Firm, LLC want to help.
 Contact us anytime at (401) 777-7777 or online for a free case review, and let us get to work for you.

 Continue reading to learn more about some of the most common bus accident injuries we see.

 Because of the extreme forces involved in vehicle collisions, drivers and their passengers often suffer various brain injuries.
 And although they range from mild to severe, brain injuries can cause permanent, life-altering effects.

 If you or a loved one suffered a motor vehicle accident-related brain injury, The Bottaro Law Firm, LLC is here for you.
 We understand the stress, pain, and frustration an accident can cause, and we don’t think you should have to bear the financial burden of injuries and damages that weren’t your fault.
 Contact us 24/7 at (401) 777-7777 for a free consultation.
 You may be eligible for compensation for your injuries, medical bills, and pain and suffering.
 We want to help.

 Before discussing specific types of brain injuries, it’s important to understand that traumatic brain injuries fall under two primary categories: